Science & Education

 The McDonald Institute also offers interactive workshops for students of all ages through field trip programming.
 This includes art activities, scientific demos, and lectures given by physicists and astronomers.
 Our displays and programming are offered in both English and French.
 Use the form below if you would like to book a private tour or workshop with us.

-Group tours through our ambassador program
+Group tours with our Public Education Specialist program